YaroKazakov/yarokazakov.github.io/_research/2024-09-11-robotics-topology-chapter-2.md

 <figure style="display: flex; flex-direction: column; align-items: center;">
   <img src="{{ "/assets/img/learning/Mug_and_Torus_morph.gif"  | absolute_url }}" alt="mode_shape" class="post-pic" style="width: 70%;"/>
-  <figcaption style="text-align: center;">Alice-Bob Optimal Strategy as Defined by a Human</figcaption>
 </figure>

 I explored the importance of both dimension and shape in defining a robot’s C-space, with a detailed discussion on implicit versus explicit parametrization.
 Additionally, I reviewed the nature of holonomic and nonholonomic constraints and how they affect robot motion, with specific examples like rolling without slipping.
 I also examined task space and workspace, explaining how they differ, particularly in relation to end-effector positioning and joint limitations.
 Lastly, the exercises helped solidify my understanding of the mathematical descriptions of C-spaces.